mikesol/plzwrk/README.md

 ```

 To handle events (ie extract values from input events, etc) you can use one of the functions exported by `Web.Framework.Plzwrk`.
 Please see the hackage documentation for more information.

+> If you are using the Asterius backend, callback functions are still quite fragile and subject to breakage.
+The less third-party libraries you use in them, the better.
+For example, avoid using `Data.Text` and `aeson` if possible.

 ## Testing your code